allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 *OIT has two main phases:*

 1. *Phase 1: Build-up.* Starting with a _*tiny*_ daily dose, every 2-4 weeks we slowly increase the dose until we reach a maintenance dose (usually a bit less than a serving size).
 This takes 6 - 12 months.
-2. *Phase 2: Maintenance.* Once you reach the maintenance dose, it will be eaten daily for 12 months.
+2. *Phase 2: Maintenance.* Once your child reaches the maintenance dose, it will be eaten daily for 12 months.
 #v(0.5em)
 // --- CETZ DIAGRAM: OIT PHASES ---
 // https://www.csaci.ca/wp-content/uploads/2020/02/Key-concepts-teaching-tool.pdf